 Eligibility and prerequisites

-To be accepted into the Nuclear Medicine Technology Program in Rochester, you must:
+To be accepted into the Nuclear Medicine Technology Program at Mayo Clinic in Rochester, Minn., you must:

 - Have completed a bachelor's degree in science or a science-related major from an accredited college or university.
 You must receive your bachelor's degree prior to the start of this program.

 - Have completed a minimum of eight hours of observation in a nuclear medicine department.

 - Have completed these required courses within the past eight years:

 - Social science

 - Oral and written communications

 - General physics